Why your job ads attract the wrong people

 Get them to walk you through the hardest thing they shipped with no clear brief.
 Ask what they did when production went down at 3am.
 Ask what they taught themselves last year and how they proved it worked.

 High autonomy.
 High coaching.
-Real ownership.
 If you ask for pain you owe support.

 Avoid edgy posturing instead of honest clarity.